NSAPH-Projects/power_outage_national_cvd_hosp/project_progress_notes.md

 - idk i think both should be natural spline with df = 3, doing this for now.

 Need to do:
+- calculate coverage (DONE)
-- missingness interpretation using simulation paper results
+- missingness interpretation using simulation paper results (DONE)
 - look at autocorrelations in order to decide if we need dlnm or unconstrained lags
 - anlayses for CVD and respiratory separately